How can you tell if your company is growing?

 As they say, what gets measured gets improved.
 Quantifying your current performance through key performance indicators (KPIs) will give you a framework from which to assess your progress.

-But how do you choose the right KPIs to focus on for you business?
+But how do you choose the right KPIs to focus on for your business?
 The short answer is that it really depends.

-While there isn't really a simple step-by-step process for choosing the proper KPIs, there are a number of things you should always take into consideration.
+While there isn't a hard-and-fast rule for choosing the proper KPIs, there are a number of factors you should always take into consideration.